Building Controllers & Creating Entities

 Given an array of functions that take resolve, reject

-arguments (i.e. Promise implementations), runs the implementations (as Promises) sequentially.
-Returns a Promise that resolves when all are complete, or rejects if any fails.
+before the next is started).
+Returns a Promise that resolves when the last resolves, or rejects if any rejects/fails.

 promiseWrapper( function, ...args )

-promiseWrapperAsync( function, ...args )
+promiseWrapperAsync( async function, ...args )

 http_fetch( url, req )